Sharmila ChatterjeeAcademic Head, Enterprise Management Track

-Sharmila C. Chatterjee is a Senior Lecturer in Marketing at the MIT Sloan School of Management.
+Sharmila C. Chatterjee is a Senior Lecturer in Marketing and the Academic Head for the Enterprise Management Track at the MIT Sloan School of Management.

-A business-to-business marketing expert, she examines issues in the domains of distribution channels, sales force management and relationship marketing.
-In the area of sales force management, she carried out some of the first studies in the critical area of sales-marketing interface, specifically sales lead management.
-Chatterjee is interested in the effective management of the sales-marketing interface with a view toward appropriate allocation of resources between customer acquisition and retention activities.
-Recently, she has become interested in the diffusion of technological innovations among users at client organizations.
-Though primarily an expert in business-to-business marketing, Chatterjee has done research in business-to-consumers in the domains of brand trust, financial literacy, and cultural marketing.
-Her work has been published in Marketing Letters, The Marketing Report, Journal of Retailing, Marketing Management Journal, and Behaviormetrika, among others.
-She is an award-winning case writer, and several of her cases have placed first in the Direct Marketing Association case-writing competitions.
+A business-to-business marketing expert, Chatterjee examines issues in the domains of channels of distribution, sales force management, and relationship marketing.
+In the area of sales force management, she carried out some of the first studies in the critical area of sales-marketing interface, specifically, sales lead management.
+She is interested in effective management of the sales/marketing interface with a view towards appropriate allocation of resources between customer acquisition and retention activities.
+Lately, Chatterjee has become interested in the diffusion of technological innovations among users at client organizations under the rubric of value based management.
+Chatterjee has published in Behaviormetrika, Industrial Marketing Management, Journal of Marketing, Journal of Retailing, Marketing Letters, Marketing Management Journal, and The Marketing Report, among others.
+She is an award winning case writer with several of her cases placing first in the case writing competitions sponsored by the educational wing of Direct Marketing Association.

-Chatterjee holds a Masters in Marketing Science from the Birla Institute of Technology and Science, Pilani, and a PhD in marketing from the Wharton School, University of Pennsylvania.
+Chatterjee graduated from the Birla Institute of Technology and Science (BITS), Pilani, Rajasthan, India, and worked briefly in Faridabad, India before earning her PhD in marketing from the Wharton School, University of Pennsylvania.

 Sa Vinhas, Alberto, Sharmila C. Chatterjee, Shantanu Dutta, Adam J. Fein, Joseph Lajos, Scott Neslin, William Ross, Lisa Scheer, Qiong Wang (forthcoming 2010), "Channel Design, Coordination and Performance: Future Research Directions," Marketing Letters.